benjmor/CVFL/README.md

 ### Pandoc Steps

 1. Install `pandoc` using these instructions: https://pandoc.org/installing.html.
 2. Install a LaTex editor such as [MikTeX](https://miktex.org/download).
+You may also need to add the folder containing the installed `pdflatex` binary to your environment's `$env:PATH` variable.
-3. Install the `fancy_lists` extension for Pandoc.
+3. In a terminal, such as Windows PowerShell, run `./pandoc cvfl_bylaws.md -o cvfl_bylaws.pdf`.
-4. In a terminal, such as Windows PowerShell, run `./pandoc cvfl_bylaws.md -o cvfl_bylaws.pdf`.
+    1. Approve the installations of supporting LaTeX `.sty` files when prompted.
-  5. You can change the source file and output file depending on which document you would like to generate.
+    2. You can change the source file and output file depending on which document you would like to generate.